luanguimaraesla/pandocker/README.md

 ### Cross Reference

 We use the `pandoc-crossref` filter to create and link some text references: sections, figures, tables, lists, and equations.
-The way we do this is very similar to the bibliograpy citation we explaned above.
+The way we do this is very similar to the bibliography citation we explained above.
 To create a reference anchor you'll use the `{#foo:bar}` syntax.

 ```
 |object|value|